Skip to main content

 • Maintain a minimum of two qualified staff members.

-• Require one staff member to dedicate approximately 25% staff time to the development and maintenance of the space for a period of three years.
+• Require one staff member to dedicate at least 25% staff time to the development and maintenance of the space for a period of three years.

 • Dedicate two qualified staff members to attend and complete the Family Place Libraries™ Training Institute.